UW-Hydro/VIC/README.txt

         aerodynamic resistance will never be smaller than the smallest value among the various veg tiles in the cell.

+Skipping deactivated cells in binary state file

+        Files affected:
+        write_model_state.c

+        (Port from 4.1.0) Changed calculation of Nbytes in binary state file to account for bare soil values (extra veg class per grid cell).
+Without this fix, attempts to skip grid cells fail.
+GCT

+Fix reading/writing of state files when QUICK_FLUX is TRUE

+        Files affected:

+        get_global_param.c
+        make_dist_prcp.c
+        make_energy_bal.c
+        vicNl.c
+        vicNl.h

+        In previous releases, if QUICK_FLUX=TRUE, the number of soil thermal nodes is changed after being recorded in the state file.
+The resulting mismatch between Nnodes in the state file header and the actual number of node temperatures recorded in the state file prevents VIC from being able to read the state file.
+This has been fixed.
+GCT

+Fixed bug in error trapping when INIT_STATE filename matches SAVE_STATE filename

+        Files affected:
+        get_global_param.c, open_state_file.c

+        Previously, the checks for matches would occur in get_global_param even though the SAVE_STATE filename wasn't created until open_state_file.
+        The output name setting was moved from open_state_file to get_global_param.
+GCT

+Added checks for range/valid month days

+        Files affected:
+        get_global_param.c

+        In previous versions the user could set a non-valid date for STATE files and the model would run without writing to STATE file.
+Code now checks for valid date.

+Replace %i with %d in scanf statements.

+        Files affected:
+        check_state_file.c
+        get_global_param.c
+        read_arcinfo_ascii.c
+        read_initial_model_state.c
+        read_snowband.c
+        read_soilparam.c,
+        read_veglib.c

+        Having %i in fscanf statements was causing input values of "08" to be interpreted as octal rather than decimal.
+These instances of %i have been replaced with %d.

+ARNO_PARAMS global parameter option changed to BASEFLOW

+        Files affected:
+        display_current_settings.c
+        get_global_param.c
+        global.param.sample
+        initialize_global.c
+        read_soilparam.c
+        read_soilparam_arc.c
+        vicNl_def.h

+        Changed the name of the ARNO_PARAMS global parameter option to BASEFLOW.
+The meaning of the ARNO_PARAMS option was actually opposite to its name: when ARNO_PARAMS was FALSE, VIC would interpret the first four parameters in the soil parameter file to be the standard ARNO soil parameters Ds, Dsmax, Ws, and c, while when ARNO_PARAMS was TRUE, VIC would interpret the first four parameters to be d1, d2, d3, and d4, the soil parameters used in Nijssen et al. (2001).
+The new option now can take values of "ARNO" and "NIJSSEN2001".
+When BASEFLOW == NIJSSEN2001, VIC assumes the soil parameter file contains d1, d2, d3, and d4.
+        When BASEFLOW == ARNO, VIC assumes the soil parameter file contains Ds, Dsmax, Ws, and c.

 Allow NO_FLUX in addition to NOFLUX in global.param.file

         Files affected: